rbeesley/ED_BMSdiag/README.md

 ---

 ## You need
 An Arduino with CAN bus shield to connect to the diagnostics port (OBDII-connector) of your car.
+Find information about usable [CAN-Shields here](https://github.com/MyLab-odyssey/ED_BMSdiag/wiki/CAN-Bus-Basics).

 Get the hardware and use an appropriate cable for the physical connection.
 See the schematics for making your own cable.

 <p align="center">
 <img  src="https://raw.githubusercontent.com/MyLab-odyssey/ED_BMSdiag/master/pictures/Arduino%26CANbusShield.jpg" width="640"/>